 At Anne Vaughan Designs, we pride ourselves in the quality of gemstones, metals and other natural materials we use.
 Because we source natural materials, often in person, the gemstones and other natural materials used in our collections can vary at times in color, clarity, shape and size.
+All metals used in our pieces are lead and nickel free.

 Below is a list of the primary materials and metals we use, and proper care instructions.